 After making sure the gun isn't loaded, place the lock on half cock.
 Then partially loosen these two screws. when the screws are about half way out give them a light tap with the handle of your screwdriver.
 This loosens the lock from its mortise.
 When the lock is loose you can remove the screws completely.

+Here is the backside of the lock showing the mainspring.
+Also shown is a replacement spring.
+Genuine CVA mainsprings bring $15 and up on ebay and you don't know thier history.
+The spring shown is a Traditions part.
+The Traditions spring is wider, but otherwise close enough to be an almost drop in part.
+It was also purchased at a gunshow new in it's package for under $6.
+The mainspring vice was borrowed from a friend.
 After lowering the spring to it's fired position you can remove the spring.
 Here is the old spring in the vice.
 I've been told you should only use a proper mainspring vice to avoid breaking the spring.
 The new spring however had ideas of it's own.
 CVA left an oxide coating on thier spring and the vice was able to hold it quite well.
 The Traditions version was highly polished and between the extra strength and the polish it just kept slipping out of the vice.
 I ended up using a pair of needle nose locking pliers.
 Even using the pliers I had to use a file to roughen the surface so it wouldn't fly accross the room.
+Here is the lock with the new spring installed.
+I got lucky and the inletting was sufficient to just reinstall the lock.
+The new spring was easily 30% wider than the old one.
+While I didn't have to make room for it, you may have to depending on your gun.
+Now it takes some serious effort to pull the hammer back.
+Thankfully this gun has set triggers otherwise I may have had to do some trigger work.

 A gunsmith would have charged $30-$35 for this job.
 It cost me $6 and just over half an hours time.